Updated December 2023

 6.)
 Dunkin’ Shop – a short-term pop-up shop becomes a permanent brand marketing tool

 While many digitally-native brands use brick-and-mortar pop-up shops to test interest in physical retail spaces, the reverse also works.
 Since opening their first online pop-up shop during the 2019 holiday season, Dunkin’ now uses their online store – shopdunkin.com – to sell limited-run collections of branded merchandise throughout the year.

 The Dunkin’ Shop features an array of brightly colored branded merchandise including wearable blankets, dog bandanas, fuzzy slippers, and t-shirts that can be customized with your favorite Dunkin’ order.
 Co-branded merchandise collections are also frequently available.
 Past partnerships include social media influencer Charli D’Amelio and goodr sunglasses.
 Some of the sales proceeds from the line of Dunkin’ branded goodr sunglasses were donated to the Dunkin’ Joy in Childhood Foundation in 2020.

-Dunkin’ primarily uses their shop to generate extra revenue during the winter holiday season and obtain free publicity from “drops” of limited-run quirky merchandise – like their recent wedding-themed merch collection.
+Dunkin’ primarily uses their shop to generate extra revenue during the winter holiday season and obtain free publicity from “drops” of limited-run quirky merchandise – like their recent icy-cool collection of summer merch including Dunkin’ themed pickleball sets and donut-shaped inflatable pool toys.
 These limited-edition branded merchandise collections have helped turn Dunkin’ into a lifestyle brand.
 An online pop-up shop is a great way to test interest in a permanent store, quickly create buzz around your brand, and sell merchandise whenever you want – without committing to a 24/7/365 eCommerce operation.